shovansarkarece/javascript/array.md

 4
 ```
 # lastIndexof()
-- **//?
-2: lastIndexOf Method: The lastIndexOf() method of Array instances returns the last index at which a given element can be found in the array, or -1 if it is not present.**
+- **lastIndexOf Method: The lastIndexOf() method of Array instances returns the last index at which a given element can be found in the array, or -1 if it is not present.**
 - **The array is searched backwards(from ledt to right), starting at fromIndex.**
 ### Example
 ```